A closer look to Google Cloud Platform

 If you understand these, you need to know that there are similar alternatives in other clouds.

-Just with the service having a different name.
+Just with the services having a different names: https://console.cloud.google.com/

 Data Analytics with GCP